- Coaching & Mentoring

 Trust-Centered Leadership® is an approach to leading and developing organizations that sets trust-building at the forefront of the leadership agenda.

-Dr. Mike Armour has laid out the principles of this approach in his widely-read book Leadership and the Power of Trust: Creating a High-Trust, Peak-Performance Organization.
+Dr. Mike Armour, SLDI's founder and managing principal, has laid out the principles of this approach in his widely-read book Leadership and the Power of Trust: Creating a High-Trust, Peak-Performance Organization.

 Trust-Centered Leadership® does not replace other styles of leadership.
 Instead, it works alongside existing leadership styles to intensify your credibility, leverage, and impact as a leader.

-Use the following links to learn more about Trust-Centered Leadership®:
+Use the following links to learn more about Trust-Centered Leadership®.
+Then discover nine principles which guide this leadership approach in the slideshow below.

 Trust is at a premium in today's workforce.
 Jobs lost to mergers and acquisitions, corporate scandals, downsizing, and outsourcing have taken their toll on worker loyalty and trust.
 As a result, American business now runs a "trust deficit" that is as glaring as its trade deficit.